mikedenly/mikedenly.github.io/_posts/2021-05-14-removing-accents.md

 ## When the Above Doesn't Work

 Sometimes, the above tricks won't work.
 I recently ran into such an instance while cleaning Moldova data in Romanian for my [project on natural resources and subnational public goods provision](https://mikedenly.com/research/natural-resources-subnational-public-goods).
-To show how I overcame this challenge, let me load the shapefile with the `sf` package and only keep the `admin1` column with the accented variables:
+To show how I overcame this challenge, let me load the shapefile with the `sf` package and only keep the `admin1` column with the accented values:

 ``` r
 # load libraries